Wreck involving emergency vehicle knocks out power to hundreds - The Vicksburg Post

 Wreck involving emergency vehicle knocks out power to hundreds

-Nailor Road, between Goodrum and Hilton roads, remains closed as emergency units and power crews with Entergy respond to a single-vehicle accident that knocked out power to hundreds of homes.
+Nailor Road, between Goodrum and Hilton roads, was closed for a number of hours Tuesday emergency units and power crews with Entergy responded to a single-vehicle accident that knocked out power to hundreds of homes.

 Just after noon Tuesday, a rescue vehicle with the Vicksburg Fire Department — Rescue 1 — reportedly lost control and struck a power pole along Nailor Road.
 Rescue 1 was responding to a medical call in the area.